Zac Efron: 2002–2009: Early career and High School Musical

-2009–present: Other roles and mainstream success
+2009–present: Dramatic roles and mainstream projects

 Efron's next release was Richard Linklater's period drama Me and Orson Welles, which premiered at the Toronto International Film Festival in September 2008 and received a wide release in late 2009.
 The film earned mostly positive reviews from critics.
 He then played the title role in the supernatural romantic drama Charlie St. Cloud (2010), which became a moderate success at the box office despite receiving mostly negative reviews from critics.
 Efron appeared as a part of the large ensemble cast in Garry Marshall's New Year's Eve (2011), which depicted a series of holiday vignettes of different groups of characters.
 The film received almost unanimously negative reviews from critics, but became a major success at the box office.
 He also played a supporting role in the critically successful Liberal Arts (2012), which premiered at the Sundance Film Festival in January 2012 and received a limited release later that year.
 He also starred in The Paperboy (2012), which premiered at the Cannes Film Festival in May 2012 and received a wider release later that year.
 The film received mixed to negative reviews from critics.

-After lending his voice to the commercially successful computer-animated film The Lorax (2012), he appeared as the male lead in the romantic drama The Lucky One (2012), based on the novel of the same name by Nicholas Sparks.
+After lending his voice to the animated film The Lorax (2012), he appeared as the male lead in the romantic drama The Lucky One (2012), based on the novel of the same name by Nicholas Sparks.
 The film became a major box office success despite negative reviews from critics.
 He also starred in the drama At Any Price, which premiered at the 2012 Venice International Film Festival, and the historical drama Parkland, which premiered at the 2013 Venice International Film Festival.
 Both films received mixed reviews from critics.

-Efron's first release of 2014 was the romantic comedy That Awkward Moment, on which he was also an executive producer.
+Efron's first release of 2014 was the romantic comedy That Awkward Moment, for which he also served as an executive producer.
 The film, which starred Efron as one of three bachelors in New York City, became a moderate commercial success despite receiving mostly negative reviews from critics.

 Later in 2014, Efron was seen in the adult comedy Neighbors (2014).
-The film revolved around a young couple (Seth Rogen and Rose Byrne) who struggle to raise their baby daughter while living next to the house of a wild fraternity led by its president, played by Efron.
-The film became a major commercial success and earned mostly positive reviews from critics, who also added that Efron had successfully shed his "Disney pretty boy" image.
+The film revolved around a young couple who struggle to raise their baby daughter while living next to the house of a wild fraternity led by its president, played by Efron.
+The film became a major commercial success and earned mostly positive reviews from critics, who also added that he had successfully shed his "Disney pretty boy" image.